 You love your family, right?
 But there’s a reason that you eventually leave your home.
 Being around your siblings or whining mother 24 hours a day is enough to cause friction between even the strongest family unit!
 Now picture that while on the road.

 If anything, it’s even worse!
-You’ll travel together, eat together, sleep next to each other, experience every waking second with one another.
+You’ll travel together, eat together, sleep next to each other, and experience every waking second with one another.
 I don’t care how close you are, you will 100% argue during your trip at least once, no matter who you’re with!

 With each compromise, each decision that has to be made and each contrasting opinion, there’s a potential to argue.
 It’s just a matter of time.
-And in between those fights are the ultra frustrating passive-aggressive build-ups which are just waiting to be unleashed.
+And in between those fights are the ultra frustrating passive-aggressive build-ups that are just waiting to be unleashed.

 For every person who loves solo travel, there is someone out there that hates it.
 Whether it’s wanting a travel buddy or an entire gang, some people just don’t want to be alone.
 Many people wouldn’t even consider solo travel, and here are some of the reasons why.